 For internal load balancers, you can assign a static internal IP address, specify an explicit ephemeral internal IP address, or let GCP assign an ephemeral internal IP address randomly.
 For more information on specifying an IP address for an internal load balancer, read Load balancing IP address in the internal load balancing documentation.

 Instances can also have Alias IP Addresses and Ranges.
 If you have more than one service running on a VM, you can assign each service its own unique IP address.
-Alias IP addresses are currently in Beta.

 Internal DNS names

 If you are communicating between instances in the same VPC network, you can send packets to an instance by specifying the fully-qualified DNS name (FQDN) of the target instance.
 The VPC network automatically resolves the name to the internal IP address of the instance.
 An internal fully qualified domain name (FQDN) for an instance has the following formats: